VisionSynx/VisionSynx/README.md

 - 👋 Hi, I’m Ahmed
-- 👀 I’m interested in Writing and Business
+- 👀 I’m interested in CS and Space Physics
-- 🌱 I’m currently building @kreatorco on Twitter
 - 📫 How to reach me:

 Discord - @a9t9
 Email - tellaia@yahoo.com

 <!---